 Ultra-processed foods is an emerging science but the evidence of the negative effect it is having is growing.
 Like within all disciplines in sustainability investing, we must be open to new ways of thinking.
 As always, if we work together, I believe we can make a difference, for the better.

-If you would like to speak with me about my research into ultra-processed foods, or to discuss our TAM Sustainable World portfolios, please do not hesitate to get in touch.
+f you would like to have a chat about anything in this post, or to learn more about our TAM Sustainable World portfolios, please get in touch.